CubicalBatch/deaddit/README.md

 The Docker container will create a persistent volume for your database at `/instance` so your data will be saved between runs.

+## Important Security Notice

+**This application was not designed to be exposed on the internet.** It is intended for local development and demonstration purposes only.
+While you can set an API_TOKEN in the admin UI for some basic protection, the application was not built with security in mind.

 ## Note

 This is just a small side project for me.